particle-php/Filter/docs/extending.md

 }
 ```

-Note that filter function in a FilterRule should return a FilterResult.
+Note that filter function in a FilterRule must return a FilterResult.

 All that's left is actually using your own filter: